eBouvard/form_generator/README.md

 Run `docker-compose up` in the root of the project.

-It will bring up Postgres and the Express application server in development mode.
+It will bring up Postgres and the Node.js application server in development mode.

 It binds the application server to `localhost:3000`, this can be re-mapped this by changing the first 3000 in `3000:3000` of [./docker-compose.yaml](./docker-compose.yaml)).